User menu

 Obituaries

-The funeral for Florence Peterson, a lifelong Hecla, SD area resident, was held at 10 a.m. today, Wednesday, December 28, at the Claremont United Methodist Church in Claremont.
-Rev.

-The Mass of Christian Burial for Doloris Samson will be held at 10:30 a.m. on Thursday, December 29, at Sacred Heart Catholic Church in Eden.
-Doloris’ grandson, Rev. Fr.

-The Mass of Christian Burial for Brian Sattler will be held at 10:30 a.m. on Saturday, December 31, at Sacred Heart Catholic Church in Eden.
+The Mass of Christian Burial for Brian Sattler was held on Saturday, December 31, 2016, at Sacred Heart Catholic Church in Eden.
 Rev. Fr.
-Brian Simon will officiate.
+Brian Simon officiated.

+Myrna Joy Blue died on Wednesday, October 19, 2016, in Sioux Falls at the age of 86 years, 5 months, 9 days.

 Marshall County Journal